jestjs/jest/docs/JestObjectAPI.md

   doNotFake?: Array<FakeableAPI>;
   /** Sets current system time to be used by fake timers.
 The default is `Date.now()`. */ now?: number | Date;
-  /**
-   * Forwards clear timer calls to native functions if they are not fakes.
-   * The default is `false`.
-   */
-  shouldClearNativeTimers?: boolean;
   /** Maximum number of timers that will be run.
 The default is `100_000` timers. */ timerLimit?: number;
 };